About the Team

 Our team organization forms cooperative, specialized subgroups, in keeping with our entrepreneurial spirit.
 Each spring, the student leadership positions are considered for the upcoming year, and the students that are interested in leadership positions must go through an interview process, similar to that of getting a job.
 These interviews are conducted by mentors and the current lead student(s) of the position being run for.

-In 2023, Team 1073 is running without restriction and has approximately twenty-four (24) student members, one (1) junior mentor, three (3) mentors who were formally junior mentors, and ten (10) traditional mentors.
+In 2023, Team 1073 is running without restriction and has approximately twenty-two (22) student members, one (1) junior mentor, three (3) mentors who were formally junior mentors, and ten (10) traditional mentors.

 In 2022 the team grew to nineteen (19) students and many returning mentors, re-learning how to meet in person at full capacity only to then have to limit attendance to competitions due to COVID-19 restrictions.

 In 2021 the program was restarted at a limited capacity and we completed at-home challenges where only ten (10) people could utilize the space at a time due to COVID-19 restrictions.

 In 2020 the program was temporarily paused and due to COVID-19 restrictions the team had to be downsized due to limitations of space constraints.